 One, the brand still carried value and meant a great deal to a large segment of consumers and franchise investors.
 In particular, those with any history in the Northeastern U.S. still felt strongly about Blimpie’s brand.

 Second, Blimpie’s had a great product that could compete with any of the sandwich franchise chains on the market, most consumers were not aware of this.
 Third, the unit-level economics were in the upper tier of performance for the sandwich franchise market and needed to be showcased to potential investors.

 Finally, Blimpie’s had opportunities to expand into some markets where there were significant holes in market coverage and with the right franchisees, there could be amazing opportunities for both the brand and the franchise investors who were willing to take the risk and invest with the brand.

 The Blimpie’s franchise network still had over 500 stores and a long track record behind it, these aspects could be leveraged and when presented correctly create value and excitement for the brand.
 The focus for new growth was to target key markets where ideal demographics and customer characteristics existed to maximize ROI for early franchise investors.
-Franchise Marketing Systems developed the marketing model, sales tools and overall franchise development strategy to take Blimpie forward and grow the brand.
+FMS Franchise developed the marketing model, sales tools and overall franchise development strategy to take Blimpie forward and grow the brand.

 For more information on how to franchise your Sandwich Business, Contact us here:

 FMS is a team of expert franchise consulting professionals based in Canada that provides solutions for franchise development, franchise consultation, and expansion of businesses globally.